Habitat and access management

 These beach cleans are carried out by our volunteer groups usually at Kilve or East Quantoxhead.
 As a group they record the quantities/types of rubbish found and then these results get fed into Marine Conservation Society national data.

 Promoted route maintenance work continues, access sites checked and repairs made to tracks, gates, fences with some habitat management that can only occur during the summer.

 Site checks and maintenance

 While the majority of habitat management occurs in the autumn and winter some work, such as treatment of invasive species such as bracken or Rosebay Willow Herb can only occur in the summer.
-The Rangers and volunteers undertake this work in late summer after the bird nesting season on sites such as Cothelstone Hill
+The team and volunteers undertake this work in late summer after the bird nesting season on sites such as Cothelstone Hill.

-Coppicing is a traditional way of managing hazel trees.
+Coppicing is a traditional way of managing smaller tree species, such as hazel trees.
 In a coppiced wood, such as Cothelstone Hill, young tree stems are repeatedly cut down near ground level with the new growth being used for fencing stakes or bindings.
 When managed this way the age of a tree can be extended and the increased level of light on the woodland floor allows lots of woodland flowers and plants to thrive.